Retirement resignation letter

 What do you say on your last day of work before retirement?

 Express gratitude, share positive memories, and wish colleagues success.
 Keep it warm and professional.
+If you give a speech, two to three minutes is plenty.

 How much notice should I give for retirement?